tariqahmed1912/internship-kloudle/docs/aws.md

         ssh -i /path/to/private-key instance-username@instance-IP-address

     To get the instance-username for SSH login based on your instance OS/distro, refer this [documentation](https://alestic.com/2014/01/ec2-ssh-username/).
 For an Ubuntu instance, the username is `ubuntu`.

 7. Create three instances; Jenkins instance (master), DAST instance (agent), Production instance.

 ### **Jenkins Server**

 Spin up an instance for Jenkins server.
 Automate the installation process of Jenkins, Docker and static analysis tools by running the following script in the Jenkins instance.
 **Note:** Initially, I tried running all the scans in Jenkins instance via pipeline.
 But the instance crashed/hung when running the OWASP ZAP scan.
-Since I'm using a Free Tier version, I can only start instances with 1GB memory, which isn't sufficient to run all these scans.
+Since I'm using a Free Tier version of AWS, I can only use 1GB memory instances, which isn't sufficient to run all these scans.
 To solve this issue, I'm using a Master-Agent architecture in which the DAST scan will be allocated to an Agent (separate instance).

 ```bash
 #!/bin/bash